-To make a claim against your accountant you need to be able to prove a financial loss, either to you or to your business.
+To make a claim against your accountant you need to be able to prove a financial loss, or accounting errors, either to you or to your business.

 Making professional negligence claims against your accountant will depend upon whether the accountant has been negligent or whether he or she has provided an inadequate service.
 For example, a common complaint against an accountant is regarding a delay in the service they are providing.

 A delay is frustrating but amounts to inadequate service rather than negligence and is not usually grounds to claim against your accountant.

 Making a Claim Against Your AccountantAt The Specter Partnership we are specialists in accountant negligence.
 You may be able to claim against your accountant where they have made accounting errors such as:-

 - Provided incorrect tax advice.

 - Missed an important deadline.
 For example, an annual return.

 - Failed to advise on any liability that you may incur.